Subsurface textile irrigation

 fertilizer and herbicide.
 It will lower on-going operational costs and, if maintained properly, will last for decades.
 By delivering water and nutrients directly to the root zone, plants are healthier and have a far greater yield.

 It is the only irrigation system that can safely use recycled water or treated water without expensive “polishing” treatment because water never reaches the surface.

 A typical subsurface textile irrigation system has an impermeable base layer (usually polyethylene or polypropylene), a drip line running along that base, a layer of geotextile on top of the drip line and, finally, a narrow impermeable layer on top of the geotextile (see diagram).
 Unlike standard drip irrigation, the spacing of emitters in the drip pipe is not critical as the geotextile moves the water along the fabric up to 2m from the dripper.

-SSTI is installed 15–20cm below the surface for residential/commercial applications and 30–50cm for agricultural applications.
+SSTI is installed 15–20 cm below the surface for residential/commercial applications and 30–50 cm for agricultural applications.